paramraghavan/sparksql-awsglue/help/sparksql-setup.md

    - my JAVA_HOME, set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_291
 # Install winutils.exe
 -  Locate winutils.exe based on the your Hadoop version selection in http://github.com/steveloughran/winutils
-- For the  Apache Hadoop 2.7 we had chosen above, copy the bin folder from here, https://github.com/steveloughran/winutils/tree/master/hadoop-2.7.1 into hadoop\bin folder in the SPARK_HOME folder
+- For the  Apache Hadoop 2.7 we have chosen above, copy the bin folder from here, https://github.com/steveloughran/winutils/tree/master/hadoop-2.7.1 into hadoop\bin folder in the SPARK_HOME folder
 - create HADOOP_HOME environment variable using a value of %SPARK_HOME%\hadoop. set HADOOP_HOME=%SPARK_HOME%\hadoop